A Finite-Model-Theoretic View on Propositional Proof Complexity: The Polynomial Calculus over the Field of Rationals and Fixed-Point Logic with Counting

 \section{The Polynomial Calculus over the Field of Rationals and Fixed-Point Logic with Counting}

 We now turn our attention to the \emph{polynomial calculus} (\PC).
 The polynomial calculus is an important and well-studied propositional proof system that is based on algebraic reasoning techniques.
 The idea is to represent Boolean formulas by polynomial equation systems over some field $\field F$ and to show that, by manipulating these polynomial equations, one can derive an inconsistent equation such as $0 = 1$.
 Analogous to the case of bounded-width resolution $\kRes$, it is possible to stratify the polynomial calculus along a parameter $k \geq 2$ to obtain polynomial-time fragments.
-More precisely, if we restrict the degree of all polynomials in $\PC$-refutations to some constant $k \geq 2$, then we obtain (incomplete) fragments $\PCx k$ of the full $\PC$ in which proofs can be found in polynomial time (more precisely, in time $n^{\mcO(k)})$.
+More precisely, if we restrict the degree of all polynomials in $\PC$-refutations to some constant $k \geq 2$, then we obtain (incomplete) fragments $\PCx k$ of the full $\PC$ in which proofs can be found in polynomial time (over the rationals, we must also restrict the bit-complexity of the coefficients to ensure this).
 One can define the polynomial calculus with respect to any underlying field~$\field F$.
 Throughout this section, this underlying field~$\field F$ will always be the field of rationals $\mbQ$.
 In the following Section~\ref{sec:PCfiniteFields}, we turn our attention to the case of finite fields.